tensorflow/tensorflow/tensorflow/examples/ios/README.md

    below indicating that the example Grace Hopper image in directory data has been analyzed, with a military uniform recognized.

  - Run the other samples using the same process.
-The camera and camption examples require a real device connected.
+The camera and caption examples require a real device connected.
 Once you build and run that, you should get a live camera view that you can point at objects to get real-time recognition results (tap to generate a caption in the caption example).